5 things to do in New Orleans (with and without kids)

 You’ll find music clubs and bars all around the city, including along Frenchman Street (Photo: Zack Smith via New Orleans & Company)

-New Orleans with Kids: Rock and Bowl
+New Orleans with kids: Rock and Bowl

 Situated a few blocks from the French Quarter in what’s interchangably referred to as the warehouse district or the arts district, Rock and Bowl is a good time for all.
 Part bowling alley, part live music venue, the spot also has kid-friendly eats (think chicken and fries, pizza, and burgers).
 Most shows are all ages (kids need to be accompanied by an adult, of course) and you can make a whole night out of bowling and music.